UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azure-to-azurestack.md

 ## Overview

-This article shows you how to use the Azure Stack and Public Azure portals to create a Site-to-Site VPN between your UKCloud for Microsoft Azure environment and Public Azure environment.
+This article shows you how to use the Azure Stack and Public Azure portals to create a site-to-site VPN between your UKCloud for Microsoft Azure environment and Public Azure environment.

 ### Intended audience